nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 - Set Mitsuru to Knockdown
 - Scan Beasts -> Castle
 - Turn 1 go for the Bufulas on the Beasts
-- Spam Eerie sound and Bufula when you can
+- Spam Eerie Sound and Bufula when you can

 Grind in Section 2 with Junpei, Yukari, & Akihiko until Aigis is level 36